makkus/freckles_website/pages/02.blog/how-to-manage-my-dotfiles-with-freckles/item.md

 The 'ansible-tasks' adapter to the rescue!
 This adapter is written for those cases that need generic task execution.
 This is a quite powerful feature, but also a dangerous one, as this can execute arbitrary commands.
 Be careful when you use this, and don't use the 'ansible-tasks' adapter without checking first what it does in every case.

 The way this adapter works is that it looks for a file called `.tasks.freckle` in the root of the *freckle* folder.
 If it finds it, and if it can parse it as yaml, it'll execute all the tasks that it contains.
 The tasks itself are described using the ['tasks'-part of the Ansible playbook format](http://docs.ansible.com/ansible/latest/playbooks_intro.html#playbook-language-example).
-It supports all the avaialable official [Ansible modules](http://docs.ansible.com/ansible/latest/list_of_all_modules.html) as building blocks.
+It supports all the available official [Ansible modules](http://docs.ansible.com/ansible/latest/list_of_all_modules.html) as building blocks.
 A simple example is a list of a (single) task to ensure a few directories are present:

 ```
 - name: 'creating folders in home dir'